Best gifts for the Swiftie in your life

 Peppermint Pace “Last Great American Dynasty” Watercolor

 We recommend this watercolor portrait for any Taylor Swift fan who loves everything artistic.
-It can be hung on the wall or propped up on a table as part of home décor and features Swift’s stunning cliffside Rhode Island house, which she talks about in her hit 2020 album, “Folklore.”
+It can be hung on the wall or propped up on a table as part of home décor and features a stunning cliffside Rhode Island house owned by Taylor Swift, which she talks about in her hit 2020 album, “Folklore.”

 This reusable tote bag is made of soft, eco-friendly materials and is roomy enough to store several personal items, such as a phone, tablet, laptop, wallet, clutch purse and books.
 The 11-inch handles make it suitable for wearing over the shoulder, and the canvas print features a design of 10 of Swift’s albums surrounded by flowers.